 If you’re traveling from Mexico to Cuba, you can buy your card at the airport in Cancun or Mexico City.
 These cards are usually cheaper, about $20.

 Planning a trip to Cuba can be super tough.
-If you have any questions at all, send us a message or have a local Cuban expert plan your trip and guide you through every step of the process.
+If you have any questions at all, contact us or have a local Cuban expert plan your trip and guide you through every step of the process.
 And before your trip, make sure to check out: